Shiqiao Subdistrict, Guangzhou

-Shiqiao (市桥 (Shìqíao)) is a Subdistrict of Panyu District, Guangzhou, Guangdong Province.
+Shiqiao (市桥 (Shìqíao)), formerly romanized as Shi Kiu using Postal Romanization, is a Subdistrict of Panyu District, Guangzhou, Guangdong Province.
 It lies at the heart of Panyu, covers an area of 11.35 square km, and has a population of more than 280,000.
 Shiqiao is the political, economic, cultural and commercial centre of Panyu District, and has direct jurisdiction over 28 communities and 8 villages.